-Q: Is it just vanity or cosmetic?
-What if I leave it on its own?
+Q: What if I leave it on its own?

 People who have Diastasis Recti often have a higher rate of lower back pain, stress incontinence, increased risk of hernia, postural instability and higher chance of injury due to weak core muscles.

 Q: What causes Diastasis Recti?